-In all analysis types, the first steps are to import the required data from local files into PROMO, and prepare it for the anlaysis.
-PROMO enables the integration of data of different types and from multiple sources by importing genomic matrices, sample labels and sample or gene partition files.
-Genomic matrices accompanied by complementary phenotypic information (clinical labels) can be loaded in the following formats: tabular text files, UCSC's XENA[18][19] file formats (available for many public datasets including all TCGA's data), and PROMO's DSC files.
+In all analysis types, the first steps are to import the required data from local files into PROMO and prepare it for the analysis.
+PROMO enables the integration of data of different types and from multiple sources by importing genomic matrices, sample labels, and sample or gene partition files.
+Genomic matrices accompanied by complementary phenotypic information (clinical labels) can be loaded in the following formats: tabular text files, Gene Expression Omnibus (GEO) [18] series files (including direct download from within PROMO), UCSC's XENA [19, 20] file formats (available for many public datasets including all TCGA's data), and PROMO's DSC files.
 The latter are precompiled multi-omic datasets available at PROMO's dataset download page for selected TCGA cohorts.
 PROMO also allows separate loading of additional clinical labels and sample partition files to be used in the subtype discovery workflow.